paulcull/ninja-skyuk/README.md

 Install this Driver with:

-ninja_install -g git@github.com:paulcull/ninja-logitechmediaserver.git (Requires ninja toolbelt)
+ninja_install -g git@github.com:paulcull/ninja-skyuk.git (Requires ninja toolbelt)

 ####Manual Installation

 1. cd into your drivers directory (/opt/ninja/drivers on your Ninja Block)
-2. git clone git://github.com/paulcull/ninja-logitechmediaserver.git
+2. git clone git://github.com/paulcull/ninja-skyuk.git
-3. cd ninja-logitechmediaserver && npm install
+3. cd ninja-skyuk && npm install

 ###History

 v0.0.1
 ======

-Drivers cannot (yet) set the device name when registering, so the nickname is only used in the guid. @dan has promised to see if he can make it happen "soon" though =)
+Outline and shell

 Give it a go, tell me if works for you and I'll get onto writing the part to actuate the players.